No State License Required

 FeeAmount

-Electricians in Kansas earn less than the national average.
+Electricians in Kansas earn a median salary of $55,800, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Kansas handle projects with real cost variation by region — see electrical project costs in Kansas.

 25th Percentile